Elevator pitch ideas for small UK businesses.

 Elevator pitches are short presentations designed to capture the attention of your desired audience.
 The name comes from the concept of explaining your idea in the time it takes to ride in an elevator – or lift.

 You have a great idea for the company you work for, but you’d need permission to action it.
 You get into a lift and find yourself standing next to the CEO.
-In the time it takes to reach the top floor, you pitch your idea succinctly and convincingly to make your plan a reality.
+In the time it takes to reach the top floor, you pitch your idea succinctly and convincingly.
+They love it so much, they decide to make your plan a reality.

 You might have seen scenes like this in films or on TV, but you don’t always have to make an elevator pitch in an “elevator”.
-Instead, the idea focuses on being able to present flexibly and efficiently in a time-limited scenario, but not always in the typical office environment.
+Instead, the idea focuses on being able to present effectively and efficiently in a time-limited scenario – but not always in the typical office environment.

 If you have an idea you’d like to pitch, remember that you might not always be able to control where or when you do it.
-Because of this, it’s important that your pitch is short, and that you have a rehearsed idea of what you want to say.
+Because of this, it’s important that your pitch is short, and that you have a rehearsed idea of what you want to say before jumping in.

 Editable elevator pitch presentation examples.